-Major Encroachment

-An encroachment is greater than 10% of the TPZ or inside the SRZ is described as a Major Encroachment within the Australian Standard.
+A Major Encroachment is greater than 10% of the TPZ or inside the SRZ.
 In this situation the project arborist must demonstrate that the tree(s) would remain viable.
 This may require root investigation by non-destructive methods.
-Root investigations provide information on the size and number of roots to be affected by the proposed development (AS-4970, 2009).
+The area lost to this encroachment should be compensated for elsewhere and contiguous within the TPZ (AS-4970, 2009).